pozil/sfdc-ui-lookup/README.md

 lookupSearch : function(component, event, helper) {
     // Get the Apex server-side action associated with this search (`search` in our samples) const serverSearchAction = component.get('c.search');
-    // Passes the action to the Lookup component by calling the `search` aura method component.find('lookup').search(serverSearchAction);
+    // Passes the action to the lookup component by calling the `search` aura method component.find('lookup').search(serverSearchAction);
 }
 ```